system-ui/theme-ui/packages/gatsby-plugin-theme-ui/README.md

 ## Extending a theme

-To extend an existing theme, import the module and merge, assign or override properties in your shadowing `src/gatsby-plugin-theme-ui/index.js` file.
+To extend an existing theme, import the [presets](https://theme-ui.com/presets) module by running `npm i @theme-ui/presets` then merge, assign or override properties in your shadowing src/gatsby-plugin-theme-ui/index.js file.

 ```js
 // example with extending